aeternity/app_ctrl/README.md

    ]}
  ]}
 ```
-* In order for the application control to work, a dummy `logger` handler
+* In order for the application control to work best, a dummy `logger`
-  must be installed like so:
+  handler should be installed like so:

 ```erlang
 {kernel, [